 In the same vein as ‘connection’, I heard Anne Biging from Healing Hotels of the World speak recently about ROI – not the traditional acronym, but ‘Return on Intention’ – about seeking and influencing something that is about more than just money.
 I’m seeing this happening more and more, in some cases, without people even realizing it.
 The hardship of the last few years has, I think, had a profound effect.
 It has inspired and in some cases, forced a fundamental rethink.
 Money doesn’t fix everything; as we’re now seeing, in glorious technicolour, we don’t have enough to ‘fix’ the spiraling issues of such poor physical and mental health within our populations, the complexities of which must be addressed in the social fabric of how we live and relate.

-The business case gravitas of wellness venues and the proviso of wellness based services is established, the balance though, is moving steadily and intentionally back to the heart of optimum health, through enhanced wellbeing, healing, personal development and the increased wellness of all citizens.
+The business case gravitas of wellness venues and the proviso of wellness based services is established.
+The balance though, is moving steadily and intentionally back to the heart of optimum health, through enhanced wellbeing, healing, personal development and the increased wellness of all citizens.
 It has to.
-And, as more and more people and businesses recognize the need for this, the gains will be seen more substantially and, I hope, we will see governance that takes these intentions to the nucleus of every ministry.
+As more and more people and businesses recognize the need for this, the gains will be seen more substantially.
+And, I hope, we will see governance that takes these intentions to the nucleus of every ministry.
 Such is the multi-dimensional nature and ‘payback’ of health and wellness, the returns come in numerous parallels that stretch through both finance and socio economics.